 The level populations or spin-polarization of the hydrogen ground state can be altered by mechanisms other than emission/absorption of the 21-cm photons.
 The ones relevant to the subject of this paper are background magnetic fields, hydrogen-hydrogen collisions, optical pumping by Lyman-$\alpha$ photons.
 Of these, the effect of the magnetic fields is simplest to evaluate.

 The transition rates for the isotropically occupied cases due to the other processes have been calculated previously \cite{Hirata06, Zygelman05}.
-In this section, we generalize these results to the case of spin-polarized hydrogen atoms -- in particular we calculate the rates of de-polarization due to collisions and optical pumping, which are important for determining the lifetime of the excited state of Section \ref{sec:estimate}.
+In this section, we generalize these results to the case of spin-polarized hydrogen atoms -- in particular we calculate the rates of depolarization due to collisions and optical pumping, which are important for determining the lifetime of the excited state of Sec.~\ref{sec:estimate}.